MorthimerMcMare/DoomRandomTexturesReplacer/README.md

 ## Class `RandomTexturesReplacerBaseHandler`

-Static event handler "`RandomTexturesReplacerBaseHandler`" is an abstract class for all other replacers.
+Static event handler `RandomTexturesReplacerBaseHandler` is an abstract class for all other replacers.
 Inherits classes `RandomTexturesReplacerHandler_BaseRandom` (total random according to the rules) and `RandomTexturesReplacerHandler_BaseLevelWide` (handler selects replacer texture for every specified source texture and uses them throughout the level).

 There are no API fields for this class: all fields are internal, despite of the `protected` scope.